 Workers employed by small businesses (with five workers or fewer) and seasonal employees (whose job falls only in the window of May 1 to Sep.
 30) will have to wait until 2026 for their minimum wage to reach $15.
 Tipped workers currently earning an hourly wage of $2.13 will witness an increase to $5.13 an hour by 2024.

-Proponents believe that the increase in minimum wage would have long-standing benefits for the economy in the long run.
+Proponents believe that increasing minimum wage would have long-standing benefits for the economy.
 However, there is no denial that businesses are likely to incur higher costs in the short run.

 But behold the anxiety, Guardian is here to help you eliminate unnecessary costs.
 While you focus on profits, we help prevent loss.

-Our leadership includes industry experts like Jonathan Kessler, Guardian’s Senior Vice President, and Jeff Logan, Guardian’s Regional Director of Business Development, both adept at budgeting and cost cutting.
-Our approach includes developing a tailored plan that addresses the specific needs of your facilities, which assures the achievement of your objectives and generates immediate and cumulative cost savings.
+Our leaders, like Jonathan Kessler, Guardian’s Senior Vice President, and Jeff Logan, Guardian’s Regional Director of Business Development, are dept at budgeting and cost cutting.
+Our approach includes developing a tailored plan that addresses the specific needs of your facilities.
+Above all, it helps assure the achievement of your objectives and generates immediate and cumulative cost savings.